-- (1) The Department may consider variance requests regarding these rules. - (a) The outcomes of a fitness determination made pursuant to these rules is not subject to variance.
-Challenges to fitness determinations may only be made by SIs through contested case hearing rights set forth in these rules. - (b) The Department may not grant variances to ORS 181.534 and 181.537. - (2) The Department may grant a variance to any section of these rules based upon a demonstration by the QE that the variance would not pose a significant risk to physical, emotional, or financial wellbeing of vulnerable individuals. - (3) The QE requesting a variance must submit, in writing, an application to the BCU that contains: - (a) The section of the rule from which the variance is sought; - (b) The reason for the proposed variance; - (c) The alternative practice, service, method, concept, or procedure proposed; - (d) A plan and timetable for compliance with the section of the rule from which the variance is sought; and - (e) An explanation on how the welfare, health, or safety of individuals receiving care will be ensured during the time the variance is in effect. - (4) The Assistant Director or designee for the Department's Administrative Services Division shall approve or deny the request for a variance - (5) The Department shall notify the QE of the decision within 60 calendar days of the receipt of the request and shall provide a copy to other relevant Department program offices. - (6) Appeal of the denial of a variance request must be made in writing to the Department's Director, whose decision is final. - (7) The Department shall determine the duration of the variance. - (8) The QE may implement a variance only after receipt of written approval from the Department. - (9) Granting a variance does not set a precedent that must be followed by the Department when evaluating subsequent variance requests.
+(1) Criteria for a variance.
+The Department may grant a variance to any section of these rules based upon a demonstration by the QE that the variance would not pose a significant risk to physical, emotional or financial well-being of children, the elderly, or individuals with disabilities.

+(2) Variance application.
+The QE requesting a variance must submit in writing an application to the Department that contains the following:

+(a) Rule citation.
+The section of the rule from which the variance is sought;

+(b) Reason.
+The reason for the proposed variance;

+(c) Alternative.
+The alternative practice, service, method, concept, or procedure proposed; and

+(d) Compliance plan.
+A plan and timetable for compliance with the section of the rule from which the variance is sought.

+(e) Safety ensured.
+An explanation on how the welfare, health, or safety of individuals receiving care will be ensured during the time the variance is in effect.

+(3) Department review.
+The Department's Director or designee may approve or deny the request for a variance.

+(4) Notification.
+The Department must notify the QE of the decision within 60 calendar days of the receipt of the request by the Department with a copy to other relevant sections of the Department.

+(5) Appeal application.
+Appeal of the denial of a variance request must be made in writing to the Department's Director, whose decision is final

+(6) Duration of variance.
+The duration of the variance must be determined by the Department.
+All variances must be reapplied for before the variance expires.

+(7) Implementation.
+The QE may implement a variance only after receipt of written approval from the Department.

+(8) No precedent.
+Granting a variance does not set a precedent that must be followed by the Department when evaluating subsequent requests for variances.

-Hist.: OMAP 8-2004, f.
+Stat.
+Auth.: ORS 181.537, 409.050 Stats.
+Implemented: ORS 181.534, 181.537, 409.010 Hist.: OMAP 8-2004, f.
 2-26-04, cert. ef.
 3-1-04; OMAP 22-2005, f. & cert. ef.
 3-29-05; Renumbered from 410-007-0370, DHSD 8-2007, f.
 8-31-07, cert. ef.
 9-1-07; DHSD 10-2008, f.
 12-26-08, cert. ef.
 1-1-09; DHSD 7-2009, f. & cert. ef.
-10-1-09; DHSD 10-2009, f.
-12-31-09, cert. ef.
-1-1-10
+10-